Aphelion: How to Clear Chapters 7 & 8 – Storm and Nexus

 How to use the EM scanner without getting punished

-The EM scanner matters in this chapter, but it is also the easiest way to lose momentum.
-Public walkthrough coverage points to frequency-based puzzle use in the storm, which fits how the chapter is structured: the scanner helps you confirm direction or interactable targets, but standing in the open to perfect a signal is the wrong play.
-Use it briefly from relative safety, confirm the signal direction, then move to the next piece of cover before checking again.
+The EM scanner drives Chapter 7’s frequency-based puzzles, and it is also the easiest way to stall.
+The scanner confirms direction and interactable targets, but standing in the open to perfect a signal is the wrong play.
+Use it briefly from relative safety, confirm the direction, then move to the next piece of cover before checking again.
+If you are not getting a clear result, do not force the scan in a bad spot.
+Re-center the camera, step back into shelter, and try once more.
+You only need enough information to advance one segment.

 Ledges, winch points, and traversal rhythm

-Chapter 7 mixes storm navigation with climbing-style traversal, so missing a ledge or interact point can cost more than health or momentum; it can reset your whole read of the route.
-When you see a winch point or climbing lane, stabilize the camera before committing.
-If the prompt feels awkward or the character does not align cleanly, step back and approach again instead of trying to force the interaction while the storm is blasting the screen.
+Chapter 7 mixes storm navigation with climbing-style traversal, so a missed ledge or interact point can reset your read of the route.
+When you reach a winch point or climbing lane, stabilize the camera before committing.
+If the prompt feels awkward or Ariane does not align cleanly, step back and approach again rather than forcing it while the storm blasts the screen.
+Treat the winch as a path-enabler: if a section looks like it should open progress but nothing happens, check whether you skipped the nearby anchor or approached from the wrong side.

 How to handle Nemesis in The Storm